alfezkhan0097/Al-img-Info/README.md

 -   **Frontend**: Built with vanilla HTML, CSS, and JavaScript.
 No frameworks are required.
 -   **Metadata Parsing**: The script reads PNG `tEXt`, `iTXt`, and `zTXt` chunks directly from the file buffer.
 -   **Decompression**: Uses the `pako.js` library to decompress zlib-compressed metadata chunks commonly used by ComfyUI.
--   **Styling**: The UI is styled with a modern, minimalist aesthetic inspired by Shadcn UI, using a neutral color palette.

----